 Being overweight is a risk factor for complications and delayed healing.

-The GAgS service accepts people with a BMI less than 35 on to the wait list.
-You will be supported to reduce and maintain your weight at a BMI of less than 30 to decrease general surgery risk.
+The GAgS Service accepts people with a BMI less than 35 on to the wait list, with the expectation that patients with a BMI 30-35 will be working with and supported by their general practitioner on a healthy weight management programme to reduce and maintain their weight to a BMI of 30 or less in a safe and managed way prior to being seen for a first specialist assessment (FSA), to decrease general surgery risk.
+If your BMI is over 30 you are encouraged to speak to your GP to see if you are eligible for the green prescription as part of a healthy weight management program.

 Weight also affects tissue thickness which may mean a certain type of flap phalloplasty is not possible such as thigh flap (ALT).